leggetter/migrate-amplitude-to-posthog/README.md

   config                                     Checks for any missing required configuration.
 Prompts when
                                              required configuration is missing.
-Configuration is stored in migration.conf in the working directory. full-export                                Performs a full Amplitude export, file unzipping and JSON file setup, and PostHog event import. unzip-only <export-zip-path>               Unzipped the Amplitude export zip file and sets up the JSON files ready for the PostHog import.
+Configuration is stored in migration.conf in the working directory. full-migration                             Performs a full Amplitude export, file unzipping and JSON file setup, and PostHog event import. unzip-only <export-zip-path>               Unzipped the Amplitude export zip file and sets up the JSON files ready for the PostHog import.
 Request an export zip file.